 Geoscience Literacy Exam (GLE)

 As part of the InTeGrate goal of improving geoscience literacy, the assessment team developed the Geoscience Literacy Exam (GLE) as one of the tools to quantify the effectiveness of these materials on students' geoscience literacy.
-The GLE instrument aligns with the geoscience literacy documents addressing content and concepts in the Earth, Climate, and Ocean Science literacy documents.
+The GLE instrument aligns with the geoscience literacy documents addressing content and concepts in the Earth, Climate, Atmosphere, and Ocean Science literacy documents.
 The full instrument (60 multiple choice and 30 essays) is used to measure geoscience literacy from introductory, non-science students to upper-level geoscience majors.
 A subset of 8 GLE questions were administered in all field tests of InTeGrate materials.
 The GLE-8 include 2 multiple choice questions related to each of the four literacy documents.

 Student Attitudinal Survey

 In addition to covering geoscience content knowledge and understanding, the attitudinal survey is also intended to probe InTeGrate students' ability and motivation to use their geoscience expertise to address problems of environmental sustainability.
 The InTeGrate online survey of student attitudes was refined and administered in courses taught by 11 instructors across 4 modules.